usnistgov/fipy/html/NISTtheDocs2Death/_sources/documentation/USAGE.rst.txt

 Using FiPy
 ==========

-These document explains how to use :term:`FiPy` in a practical sense.
+This document explains how to use :term:`FiPy` in a practical sense.
 To see the problems that :term:`FiPy` is capable of solving, you can run any of the scripts in the :ref:`examples <part:examples>`.